grafana/grafana/style_guides/documentation-style-guide.md

 ### File naming conventions

 - Files that are displayed in the help system should have names that are all lowercase, no spaces.
 Use hyphens instead of spaces.
 Example: glossary.md
-- Documentation file names should match the title.
+- Documentation file names should match the title. **Note:** This only applies to new files at this time.
+Do not change the names of older files unless directed to do so.
 - Internal reference file names should be all uppercase except the file extension.
 Example: CONTRIBUTING.md

 ### Headings